etc5had0w/dbrute/README.md

 dbrute Supports These Features :

 * Basic Sub-Directory Busting Using Wordlist
-* Searching For Files With Specific Extentions
+* Searching For Files With Specific Extensions
 * Splitting the wordlist into specific number of parts and launch parallel processing attack.
 * Adding Time Delays Between Each Request.
 * Adding Custom Headers.